 It’s a beautiful winter day.
 You’re out in the country, away from the hustle and bustle of the city, stomping your way to, well, anywhere.
-As you’re climbing a low hill, your moving foot catches the tail of your snowshoe that’s planted and down you go.
+As you’re climbing a low hill, your moving foot catches the tail of your snowshoe that’s planted, and down you go.
 You feel a tearing pain in your knee.
 Lying on the ground, you begin to literally feel your knee swelling like a balloon, and then the agony really starts.
-Knee pain and injuries are not uncommon when snowshoeing.
-This article will cover some of the basics of knee care and injury prevention.
+Knee pain and injuries like these are not uncommon when snowshoeing.